Joel Frahm

 Joel Frahm (born 1970 (Note: A request to change this to 1969 has been submitted to AllMusic)) is an American jazz saxophonist.

 Early life

 Frahm was born in Racine, Wisconsin, in 1970.
 (Note: A request to change this to 1969 has been submitted to AllMusic) He attended the Stephen Bull Fine Arts School, where he began playing the tenor saxophone.
 At the age of 15 he and his family moved to West Hartford, Connecticut, where he attended William H. Hall High School.
 He met pianist Brad Mehldau at school, and the two had weekly gigs locally.
-"After leaving high school in 1988, Frahm attended Rutgers University for a year before transferring to The Manhattan School of Music, and following graduation with a Bachelor of Arts degree in Jazz Performance he entered Betty Carter's Jazz Ahead workshop."
+Frahm attended Rutgers University for a year after leaving high school in 1988 and eventually transferred to The Manhattan School of Music, where he graduated with a Bachelor of Arts degree in Jazz Performance.

 Frahm lists saxophonists John Coltrane, Stan Getz and Chris Potter as influences.

 Later life and career

 His debut recording as a leader was Sorry, No Decaf, for Palmetto Records, in 1998.
 A 2001 recording, Don't Explain, was a series of duets with Mehldau.